Benawi/Digital-Wallet-App/README.md

 ```
 $ bundle
 ```
-and run to install npm package
+and run to install the npm package
 ```
 $ npm install
 ```